ilia-luk/.dotfiles-mac/README.md

 ## Making changes in config files

-step 1: make any changes in `~/.dotfiles` configs and run the following to sync to system
+step 1: make any changes in `~/.dotfiles` configs and run the following to sync the system

 ```bash
   sync-dotfiles